Aphris-Karu/Free-Corrade-AI/objects/capitol-flatfile/README.md

 This object reads a CSV file of location:capitol and searchs for the location.
 When found it returns the capitol of that location.

-Place the capitol-object.rive in the brain directory place the capitols.txt file in the lists directory
+* Place the capitol-object.rive in the brain directory
+* Place the capitols.txt file in the lists directory